sconnel42/wedding-website/README.md

 - Pop pictures out
 - Thin floral bar just below nav bar
 - Floral design on sides of main picture
+- JS to ES6
 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
 - Make Big Dipper look right on mobile (make a rotated rectangle)
 - Replace favicon with image of page curtain
 - Alt text for images with info
 - Prometheus metrics to Grafana for site up, page views, etc
-- Send email/message if site is down for too long
+- Send message if site is down for too long

 - Stats page on wedding stuff?
     - xx/xxx People have RSVPed